mryab/efficient-dl-systems/week06_fsdp/README.md

 - Debug configs launch hwFSDP and FSDP2 runs of the `train.py` script.
 - `train.py` runs a debug Llama pre-train, logs metrics, saves profiling traces and memory snapshots.
 - Overlap can be checked using profiling traces.
-To view them use [perfetto.dev](perfetto.dev).
+To visualize them use [perfetto.dev](perfetto.dev).
+- Memory snapshots can be visualized using [pytorch.org/memory_viz](pytorch.org/memory_viz).